 View course details in MyPlan: B MATH 121

 B MATH 122 Precalculus I: Algebraic Functions (5) QSR

 Introduces functions and their multiple representations.
 Explores linear, quadratic, polynomial, and rational functions.
 Emphasis on conceptual understanding, application, and symbolic manipulation skill throughout the course.
-Prerequisite: either a minimum grade of 2.5 in B MATH 121, a score of 147-150 on the MPT-GSA assessment test, a score of 51-74 on the CMP-A assessment test, or a score of 28-34 on the CMP-CA assessment test.
+Prerequisite: either a minimum grade of 2.5 in B MATH 121, or a score of 147-150 on the MPT-GSA assessment test.
 Offered: AWSp.

 View course details in MyPlan: B MATH 122

 B MATH 123 Precalculus II: Transcendental Functions (5) NW, QSR

 Continuation of the study of functions.
 Explores exponential, logarithmic, trigonometric and inverse trigonometric functions.
 Emphasis will be placed on conceptual understanding, application, and symbolic manipulation skill throughout the course.
 Prerequisite: minimum grade of 2.5 in B MATH 122, a score of 145-153 on the MPT-AS assessment test, a score of 151 or higher on the MPT-GS assessment Offered: AWSpS.

 View course details in MyPlan: B MATH 123

 B MATH 127 LEARNING STRATEGIES IN MATHEMATICS (1-2, max.
 6)